laraberns/laraberns/README.md

 ##  Hi, welcome to my GitHub! 😛

 - 🫡 I'm Lara, a technology enthusiast and a dedicated problem solver!
-- 📖 I have a background in Administration and am currently enrolled in the Coding & Tech Journey postgraduate program at FIAP.
+- 📖 I have a background in Business Administration and am currently enrolled in the Coding & Tech Journey postgraduate program at FIAP.
 Additionally, I am actively learning React through the Entra21 program offered by Blusoft.
 - 📒 My focus of study lies in front-end development, where I engage with a range of technologies including HTML, CSS, JavaScript, and React, to mention a few.

  ### Contact: